ipverse/as-ip-blocks/README.md

 ### How do I get the ASN for an IP address?

-Check out this excellent blog post: https://blog.jiayu.co/2018/10/quick-url-to-asn-lookups/
+Check out this blog post: https://blog.jiayu.co/2018/10/quick-url-to-asn-lookups/

 ## Use cases
 - Block entire AS at the firewall (goodbye spam-friendly hosting providers)